Building a custom template

 Use the drag-and-drop template builder to design your own layout from scratch or customize a system preset.

-Templates define the layout of a screen — where the clock goes, where the announcements ticker runs, which corner shows the lunch menu.
-You can either pick one of the 17 system presets or build your own.
+Templates define the layout of a screen — where the clock goes, where the announcements ticker runs, which corner shows the menu.
+You can start from the ready-made gallery (tailored to your industry) or build your own from scratch.
+Prefer to describe what you want in a sentence?
+See Designing with AI.
+Already have designs in Canva or PDF?
+See Importing designs.

 Anatomy of a template